kazurayam/CompositeExecutionProfileInKatalonStudio/docs/index.md

     2022-05-08 22:57:05.937 INFO  c.k.katalon.core.main.TestCaseExecutor   - END Test Cases/docs/3_looking-at_GlobalVariables_in_action/0_show_GlobalVariable_value

-This is fine.
-Then, **can I list ALL of GlobalVariables currently present in the scope of this test script using Katalon’s API?** --- No. Katalon’s API does not support it.
+OK.
+Then, **how can I list all of GlobalVariables currently in action in scope of the running test?
+Any Katalon’s API?** --- No. Katalon’s API does not support it.

-This library support a feature of looking at GlobalVariables in depth.
+This library support a feature of looking at GlobalVariables in action.

 ### 3.1 Looking at GlobalVariables